 Learn from an expert how to make restaurant-style chicken 65 at home.

-Chicken Chettinad a fantastic dish worthy of learning how to make it perfectly.
+Chicken Chettinad a mouth-watering dish worthy of learning how to make it perfectly.
 Chef Nair tells me that the traditional recipe uses a mix of 28 spices!

 In the traditional recipe, the sambar powder is made with roasted and freshly grounded spices.
 It is a regular in most Iyer households.